 Use our tips on business writing to create interesting content that tells your story

-As our workplace has become globalised and web-based, we have to share more information online.
+As our workplace has become globalized and web-based, we have to share more information online.
 This means that written communication has become a highly effective tool to share news about your business or to respond to media requests.

 A challenge that many people face in business writing is how to write effectively.
-You may have good ideas and products but if you don’t write in a way that communicates the efficacy and benefits of what you are selling; you will not connect with your target audience.
+You may have good ideas and products but if you don’t write in a way that communicates the efficacy and benefits of what you are selling you will not connect with your target audience.